Explore the Naboisho Conservancy on Foot

 Canvas dome tent with bedrolls, proper duvets and pillows – twin share.
 There’s also a shower tent with a bucket shower, toilet tent, a basin with a jug of water for washing hands/face etc. Towels and bedding provided.
 There’s also a mess tent for meals undercover in the case of rain, but meals are generally served outdoors wherever possible.
 Guests will leave their main luggage at Naboisho Camp, and we will transport overnight bags to the fly camp, so guests only need to carry a small daypack.

 There can be intermittent and sometimes heavy rainfall between November and March, but typically not daily and the rainfall is often overnight or in the late afternoon.
-It is very rare that the rain is such that you would not be able to do a walking safari or fly-camp, as we have rainproof tents and a mess tent for dining if there is rain.
-However, you should come prepared for wet weather in case it does rain (waterproofs and decent footwear), and a sense of humour, too!
-The upside is that the air is clear, the land is green, and wildlife is fat and healthy.
+It is very rare that the rain is such that you would not be able to do a walking safari or fly camp, as we have rainproof tents and a mess tent for dining if there is rain.
+However, you should come prepared for wet weather in case it does rain — with waterproofs, decent footwear and a sense of humour, too!
+The upside is that the air is clear, the land is green and wildlife is fat and healthy.
 It’s a stunning time of year for birdlife and flowers that spring up across the conservancy, and one of the best times of year for photography.